Laura Zdychnec, Attorney

 Laura Zdychnec has been practicing law since 1991, and focuses her practice in the areas of elder law, estate and tax planning, probate and guardianship and conservatorship.
 Laura excels at building relationships with her clients as she provides a compassionate and personal level of service.
 “The most rewarding aspect of our practice is empowering clients and their families with information and tools so that they feel prepared to handle the challenges they face.”

-Laura is a member of the National Academy of Elder Law Attorneys and the Elder Law, Probate and Trust Law, Military and Veterans Affairs sections of the Minnesota State Bar Association.
+Laura is a member of the National Academy of Elder Law Attorneys and the Elder Law, and Probate and Trust Law sections of the Minnesota State Bar Association.
 She is a past chair of the Minnesota State Bar Association’s Elder Law Section and continues to serve on the Governing Council.
-Laura has been active with the Alzheimer’s Association of Minnesota and North Dakota since 2005, serving on the Public Policy Committee and the Act on Alzheimer’s leadership group, and as a congressional team member.
-She is a member of the Minnesota Association of Guardians and Conservators and serves on their Standards Committee, making recommendations to promote best practices among the membership.
-She is accredited as an advisor through the U.S Veterans Administration and volunteers with the Minneapolis VA Health Care System’s dementia outreach program.
+Laura has been active with the Alzheimer’s Association of Minnesota and North Dakota since 2005, serving on the Public Policy Committee, the Act on Alzheimer’s leadership group, and as a congressional team member.
+She is a member of the Minnesota Association of Guardians and Conservators and is accredited as an advisor through the U.S Veterans Administration and volunteers with the Minneapolis VA Health Care System’s dementia outreach program.
 Laura also serves on the board of directors for Our Lady of Peace Hospice in St. Paul.

 Laura is a graduate of Iowa State University and of Hamline University School of Law in St. Paul, Minnesota where she served as an editor of the Hamline Law Review and graduated fourth in her class.

 Laura frequently speaks to community and support groups on elder law topics.
-She regularly teaches continuing legal education courses for attorneys through the Minnesota State Bar Association and has served as faculty for professionals obtaining continuing education credits through Kaplan Professional Schools.
+She regularly teaches continuing legal education courses for attorneys through the Minnesota State Bar Association.